 Is there anything companies could do to overcome this unwanted scenario?

 We think there is.
 At the heart of all learning is the desire to learn – motivation.
-Ideally it is intrinsic, meaning that for some reason you just are interested in being able to master some new concepts.
+Ideally, it is intrinsic, meaning that for some reason you just are interested in being able to master some new concepts.
 (Well, as we noted, compliance is not a famous topic to create intrinsic motivation.)
-In such cases it might be worthwhile to use extrinsic motivators to provoke that intrinsic motivation.
-Some ways to – kind of – lure people to be more engaged, keener on learning the topic in hand.
+In such cases, it might be worthwhile to use extrinsic motivators to provoke that intrinsic motivation.
+Some ways to – kind of – lure people to be more engaged, keener on learning the topic at hand.

 (To learn more about the essence of motivation in corporate training, you should familiarize yourself with the Kirkpatrick Model)

 Gamification is an excellent method to improve motivation.
-Using game based elements as part of the teaching methodology turns boring topics into something more surprising, something more stimulating and – most importantly – helps people recall the things they have learned.
-A fascinating narrative, ambitious targets, clear rules and perhaps a bit of competition form Magic of Games that has engaged people throughout history.
+Using game-based elements as part of the teaching methodology turns boring topics into something more surprising, something more stimulating and – most importantly – helps people recall the things they have learned.
+A fascinating narrative, ambitious targets, clear rules, and perhaps a bit of competition from Magic of Games that have engaged people throughout history.
 Today, compliance training is a domain where these methods can be applied successfully and beneficially.

-Seppo is a gamification tool which enables you to turn any corporate training or event concept into engaging mobile games.
-Find out more how we can help your company succeed with the help of gamification https://seppo.io/business/.
+Seppo is a gamification tool that enables you to turn any corporate training or event concept into engaging mobile games.
+Find out more about how we can help your company succeed with the help of gamification https://seppo.io/business/.